django-haystack/django-haystack/docs/tutorial.rst

 3. Creating ModelIndexes
 ------------------------

-Registering indexes in Djangosearch is very similar to registering models and ``ModelAdmin`` classes in the `Django admin site`_.
+Registering indexes in Haystack is very similar to registering models and ``ModelAdmin`` classes in the `Django admin site`_.
 If you want to override the default indexing behavior for your model you can specify your own ``ModelIndex`` class.
 This is useful for ensuring that future-dated